✓ License Required

 License Renewal$130 every 1 years

-Electricians in Idaho earn less than the national average.
+Electricians in Idaho earn a median salary of $55,720, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in Idaho handle projects with real cost variation by region — see Boise electrical pricing.

 25th Percentile